jagatjeevan/next-learning/README.md

 # Tech stacks used

+- [Yarn](https://yarnpkg.com/) : We are using yarn for dependency management
 - [Next](https://nextjs.org/) : Base of the project
 - [React](https://reactjs.org/) : Components built in React
 - [Node](https://nodejs.org/en/) : Check the version in .nvmrc file